 The amount of work involved in preparing the lot.

-It is possible that unforeseen problems could arise when crews are clearing the lot.
+Problems could potentially arise when crews are clearing the lot.
 Soil tests must meet certain requirements.
 Some areas have laws about tree removal for trees above a specific diameter that could be an issue.
 Excavation could expose unexpected springs or other land-form features that may cause plans to have to change.

-If you are having a basement excavated, this may add to the time involved in site preparation.
-The depth of bedrock, drainage issues after the rough grading, and whether you live in a geographical area that experiences significant winter freezing in the soil may impact the amount of time required to prepare your lot, as well.
+If you are having a basement dug, this may add to the time involved in site preparation.
+The depth of bedrock, drainage issues after the rough grading, and whether you live in an area that experiences significant winter freezing in the soil may impact the amount of time required to prepare your lot, as well.

 How the home builder sets deadlines.

 It is wise to choose a contractor who seeks to set firm deadlines and who strives to keep each milestone of the project on schedule with the building process.
 Issues will arise, of course, but if you have a home builder that tries to stick with the set schedule, you will be able to avoid any unnecessary delays.
-Verify a custom builder’s policy on handling deadlines and delays before hiring them to be sure you and the builder are on the same page.
+Verify a custom builder’s policy on handling deadlines and delays before hiring them.
+Be sure you and the builder are on the same page.

 Some factors in the time involved in building a home or custom home are out of a builder’s or buyer’s control but others can be managed wisely.
 This will help keep your wait to a minimum as you prepare to move into your amazing new dream home.